snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-spark.md

 +----------------+-----------------+------+
 {% endhighlight %}

-### Next steps
+## Next steps

-What if the events you are interested in your funnel are not all `page_view`s and you are not only interested in the `page_urlpath` field ?
-For example, what if one of the events you were interested in was a [`transaction` event](https://github.com/snowplow/snowplow/wiki/Canonical-event-model#ecomm) and the corresponding `ti_name` field ?

-Our code above would need to be more flexible and accept a nested eventToLetter mapping of this sort of form:
+There are a number of ways we can build on the computations outlined above.
+For our funnel analysis, for example, we might want to define funnels where the steps in each funnel are not simply page views and identified by page URL paths - we want the flexibility to build funnels out of any event type, and use any combination of fields in our Snowplow data to identify steps in that funnel.
+Our code above would need to be more flexible and accept a nested `eventToLetter` mapping of this sort of form:

 {% highlight scala %}
 val eventToLetter = Map(